Securities Compliance, Risk Management, and Regulatory Strategy

 Issuers of securities that are exempt under SEC Rule 504, Rule 506, Rule 701, Regulation A, and Regulation Crowdfunding as well issuers of securities of non-traded real estate investment trusts, non-traded business development companies, non-traded private credit funds, and non-profit organizations should pay particularly close attention to the securities registration and filing requirements in each state in which their security is offered or sold.

-As the lead securities registration attorney at the Oregon Department of Consumer and Business Services, I reviewed - either alone or in coordination with other states - a vast majority of the securities that were registered in Oregon.
-This included everything from a small offering in a grocery cooperative to bond offerings by religious and non-profit organizations to large and complex offerings by real estate investment trusts, private credit funds, and business development companies.
-I not only have a deep and substantive knowledge of the state securities registration requirements (including the exemptions) and methods of registration, but also have insiders knowledge and understanding of the review process and the challenges associated with navigating that process.
+As the lead securities registration attorney at the Oregon Department of Consumer and Business Services, I reviewed a vast majority of the securities that were registered in Oregon.
+Those offerings ranged from a small offering in a grocery cooperative to bond offerings by religious and non-profit organizations to large and complex offerings by real estate investment trusts, private credit funds, and business development companies.
+I bring not only deep expertise in state securities registration requirements and exemptions, but also an insider’s understanding of the regulatory review process and the practical challenges issuers face in navigating it.

 Click the following links to learn about LOJA’s other services and practice areas: